saltastro/tacprocess/specs/liaison-page.md

 ===============================
 purpose of the page
 -------------------
-This page allows the SA to select proposal that they want to be liaison of.
-Proposal that already have SA's can not be selected.
-Once selections is submitted LA's can not ***unselect*** them Administrators of the page can select any SA to be the the LA of any proposal and they are the only users that can change LA's.
+The Liaison Astronomer page allows the SA to select proposals that they want to be their liaison.
+Proposals that already have SA's can not be selected.
+Once selections are submitted, LA's can not ***unselect*** themselves.
+Administrators of the page can select any SA to be the LA of any proposal and they are the only users that can change LA's.

 users
 -----
  - SALT Astronomers
  - Page Administrators
- - Anyone else can no view this page
+ - Anyone else can not view this page

 functionality
 -------------